fun33333/HDMS/Docs/02-Roles-and-Permissions.md

 * **Undo capability:** Can undo actions (reject, assign, postpone) within **15 minutes** of performing the action.

-* **Communication:** Maintain open dialogue with both Requesters and Assignees to resolve delays or missing details.
+* **Communication:** Maintain open dialogue with both requestors and Assignees to resolve delays or missing details.

 #### **Access & Visibility:**